JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

     mkdir -p ~/jedi/build
     cd ~/jedi/build
     ecbuild ../src/ufo-bundle
-    make
+    make -j4
     ctest

 Charliecloud Tips
 --------------------

-If you're running a Charliecloud container from within :doc:`Vagrant`, the most important tip when using Charliecloud (because it is easy to forget) is to **remember to type exit twice** when you are finished working; once to leave the Charliecloud container and a second time to leave Vagrant.
+If you're running a Charliecloud container from within :doc:`Vagrant <vagrant>`, the most important tip when using Charliecloud (because it is easy to forget) is to **remember to type exit twice** when you are finished working; once to leave the Charliecloud container and a second time to leave Vagrant.

 Another important thing to realize (whether you are running Charliecloud from Vagrant, from AWS, from an HPC system, or from anywhere else), is that many directories on the host are still visible to you from within the container.
 This includes your home directory.
 So, it is easy to access files from within the container - you should be able to see and edit everything in your home directory.